anmolpayfirma/opa-keycloak/tests/README.md

 # OPA-Keycloak Test Suite

-This directory contains comprehensive tests for the OPA-Keycloak authorization system using curl-based testing.
+This directory contains comprehensive tests for the OPA-Keycloak authorization system using Istio Gateway and curl-based testing.

 ## Test Structure